PLANT-POWERED · PROTEIN-PACKED · DAILY

 2. The next morning, drain the soaking water and transfer the beans to a large pot.

-3. Add 3 cups of water and a teaspoon of baking soda, then bring to a boil over high heat.
+3. Add 3 cups of water and one teaspoon of baking soda, and bring to a boil over high heat.

 4. Lower the heat and cook for 20 minutes without a lid.

-5. After 20 minutes, add the diced celery root, carrot, sage leaves, and cilantro, and continue to cook for 40 minutes over very low heat.
+5. After 20 minutes, add the diced celery, carrot, sage leaves, and cilantro, and continue to cook for 40 minutes over very low heat.

 6. After 40 minutes, the beans should be very soft.

-7. If there's a lot of liquid left in the pot, drain some of the cooking water, leaving about one cup in the pot.
+7. If there is a large amount of liquid left in the pot, drain some of the cooking water, leaving an amount equal to one cup in the pot.

-8. Add the spices, garlic, and tomato paste, stir, and continue cooking for another 3-4 minutes just to heat the dish through.
+8. Add the spices, garlic, and tomato paste, stir, and continue to cook for another 3-4 minutes just to heat through.

-9. Turn off the heat and serve hot over rice or ptitim, topped with a bit more chopped cilantro.
+9. Turn off the heat and serve hot with a little chopped cilantro over rice or ptitim.

 Next recipe